Chicago Concussion Lawyer

 1

 I got a concussion because of someone else’s actions.
-How long do I have to file a lawsuit?
+How long do I have to file a claim?

-In Illinois, you typically have one to two years from the date of the concussion accident to file a lawsuit.
-Exceptions may apply that make your deadline shorter or longer, however.
-An experienced concussion attorney will help ensure you comply with the statute of limitations for your case.
+In most cases, you have a short deadline of two years from the date of the accident to file a claim.
+Exceptions may apply.
+An experienced concussion attorney can help you understand and meet your deadline.

 2